-Historically, Khan as title and surname was strictly designated to nobles, monarchs, and people with great warrior and leadership qualities.
+In the past the title Khan and surname was strictly designated to nobles, monarchs, and people with great warrior and leadership qualities.
 These people were titled due to their great strength, courage and bravery in wars or because they had substantially contributed to society for good causes.
 Today, Khan is widely used by common descendant people as their first or surname/ family name.

 Table of Contents